The Cellars

 Wines

 Once the juices have cooled and settled, they are transferred into French oak barrels or terracotta amphorae for their alcoholic fermentation, which lasts between 2 to 4 weeks.
-Each grape variety is vinified separately.
+Each grape variety is vinified separately, with daily attention given to allow each one to express its own character.

 Red